Estimated Quote Costing

 • High -- will take the highest rate entered for a lead or additional worker.

-3. Labor – Travel
+Labor – Travel on Desktop

 The cost of travel labor is calculated by taking the estimated travel hours multiplied by the travel rate (high, medium, or low).